hbraswelrh/pr-flow/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_8/pcidss_4_8-3.6.md

 The system check rules which apply to Requirement 8-3.6 are automated within the base level and documented in Compliance As Code.
 Add context.

+Requirement 8-3.6 implements the Guideline: "Entities can consider adding increased complexity by requiring the use of special characters and upper- and lower-case characters, in addition to the minimum standards outlined in the requirement."

 ### Rules:

   - rule-pcidss_4_8-3.6